Where is my public liability certificate?

 What is insurance premium tax?

 The UK government introduced the Insurance Premium Tax to raise revenue from the insurance sector, which was viewed as being under-taxed, and not subject to Value Added Tax.
-The current normal rate is 12% however this is 20% for travel insurance policies.
+The current normal rate is 12% however the higher rate is 20% and applies to travel insurance policies, gadget and some electronic policies, as well as non standard motor policies.

 Why has my motor insurance gone up from last year when I have not claimed?